IceHe/lib/mac/setup-guide.md

     Note : `open` file with the default editor

-NOTICE : If I use the private Mac and the Maven configuration file MAY exists, please merge the existing content with the new content carefully
+NOTICE : if use the private Mac and the Maven configuration file MAY exists, please merge the existing content with the new content carefully

 ### JavaScript